 - E-mail address

 - Periods of availability (for the volunteer collaborators program)

 - Expressed fields of interest in the legal domain

 - Bio’s or CV’s (for chairs and speakers at our events and in the context of membership applications and applications for our volunteer collaborators programme)

-The personal data will be disclosed to the Society directly, to a national group of the Society, to an office holder of the Society, or to a third party which collaborates with the Society on a joint project (such as a Society conference hosted by a host organization), or as a service provider in the context of a project (such as a hotel which offers accommodation to conference participants).
+The personal data will be disclosed to the Society directly, to a national group of the Society, to an office holder of the Society, to the other participants in a particular event (distribution of the list of participants to facilitate professional networking), or to a third party which collaborates with the Society on a joint project (such as a Society conference hosted by a host organization) or a publication, including under a licence agreement, or as a service provider in the context of a project (such as a hotel which offers accommodation to conference participants).
 This will always happen in compliance with all relevant laws and regulations.
 We will always strive for the shortest possible retention period of relevant data.

 You have the right to access your personal data and to have it corrected, as provided for in the General Data Protection Regulation (GDPR).
 GDPR also gives you the right to be ‘forgotten’.
 The competent national authority concerning privacy and data protection is the Belgian Data Protection Authority.
 Individuals can send their complaints to this authority.
 They can send their questions and requests to the Secretary-General of the Society via Brussels@ismllw.org.